OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

                 });
             }).catch(() => {
                 if (forceCreate) {
-                    // Table was not found, so we create it. this.createTable().then(async (tableRef) => {
+                    // Create a new table because an existing table was not found. this.createTable().then(async (tableRef) => {
                         resolve(tableRef);
                     }, (createError) => {